abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 **Move 1**: I formed an LLC using Stripe's automation.
 Excluding waiting for the EIN, the process took two or three days.
 There were a few recoverable bugs and zero large surprises.
 I talked to zero people on the phone.
 There's a pleasing flowchart that tracks your progress.

 **Move 2**: Naively trying to fund a new brokerage account from my checking account.
-This triggered a chain reaction of fraud alerts and errors that spread like a tropical fever from my checking account to my credit card to various attached to said card, including stuff I need for my business.
+This triggered a chain reaction of fraud alerts and errors that spread like a tropical fever from my checking account to my credit card to various things attached to said card, including stuff I need for my business.

 If Stripe's values are self-serve, transparency, and good docs, the banks' values are a syrupy blend of opaque rules, utter deafness to my time value, and hold music.